Harold Craig Reynolds

 His batting average was usually modest, except for the three-year stretch from 1987 to 1989, when he hit .275, .283, and .300.
 His base-stealing was great in 1987, when he led the league with 60 while often batting ninth in the order, but some of his other years were not nearly so good as he got caught too often.
 He had little or no home run power, with a peak of 5 in 1990.
 Even his fielding ability was sometimes criticized - when he won a Gold Glove one year in spite of leading the league in errors, Reynolds said he was shocked to be the winner, and asked "what am I supposed to do?
 Give it back?"
 In fact, his error totals were not outrageously high, and since he played virtually every day in the prime of his career, he sometimes led the league in assists and put-outs at his position.

 According to the similarity scores method, the most similar player is Mickey Morandini, although Morandini never won a Gold Glove and didn't steal as many bases.
 Morandini was probably a somewhat stronger hitter than Reynolds, though.

 Reynolds went on to become a broadcaster on ESPN, seen regularly on Baseball Tonight with John Kruk and Peter Gammons.
 He was let go in July 2006 following allegations of sexual harassment - although others say it was due to creative differences.
 He then became one of the most prominent faces on MLB Network, serving as an analyst on their in-studio shows and live games.
-In 2014, he moved to FOX Sports to partner with Joe Buck and Tom Verducci as the network's primary baseball broadcast team, meaning that they would work the All-Star Game and World Series in addition to regular season games.
+In 2014, he moved to FOX Sports to partner with Joe Buck and Tom Verducci as the network's primary baseball broadcast team.
+They worked the All-Star Game and World Series in addition to regular season games for two years, but Verducci and Reynolds were dropped after the 2015 season in favor of John Smoltz.

 Harold has his own website - http://www.haroldreynolds.com, where you can read his biography and purchase merchandise.
 You can read facts about Harold such as: